PhilterPaper/Perl-PDF-Builder/README.md

 ### Perl

-**Perl 5.26** or higher.
+**Perl 5.28** or higher.
 It will likely run on somewhat earlier versions, but the CPAN installer may refuse to install it.
 The reason this version was chosen was so that LTS (Long Term Support) versions of Perl going back about 6 years are officially supported (by PDF::Builder), and older versions are not supported.
 The intent is to not waste time and effort trying to fix bugs which are an artifact of old Perl releases.

+Usually about once a year the minimum level is bumped up, but this depends on whether Strawberry releases the newest Perl level.
+As Strawberry Perl releases new Perl levels, usually on an annual basis, we intend to bump up our required minimum Perl level (even-numbered production releases), to keep support for the last 6 calendar years of Perl releases, dropping older ones.

 #### Older Perls

-If you MUST install on an older (pre 5.26) Perl, you can try the following for Strawberry Perl (Windows).
+If you MUST install on an older (pre 5.28) Perl, you can try the following for Strawberry Perl (Windows).
 NO PROMISES!
 Something similar MAY work for other OS's and Perl installations:

 1. Unpack installation file (`.tar.gz`, via a utility such as 7-Zip) into a directory, and cd to that directory
-1. Edit META.json and change 5.026000 to 5.016000 or whatever level desired
+1. Edit META.json and change 5.028000 to 5.016000 or whatever level desired
-1. Edit META.yml and change 5.026000 to 5.016000 or whatever level desired
+1. Edit META.yml and change 5.028000 to 5.016000 or whatever level desired
-1. Edit Makefile.PL and change `use 5.026000;` to `use 5.016000;`, change `$PERL_version` from `5.026000` to `5.016000`
+1. Edit Makefile.PL and change `use 5.028000;` to `use 5.016000;`, change `$PERL_version` from `5.028000` to `5.016000`
 1. `cpan .`

 Note that some Perl installers MAY have a means to override or suppress the